paweljarosz/defarc/README.md

 	local option_to_display = defarc.get_connection_label()
 ```

-### .get_connection_theme([connection])
+### get_connection_theme([connection])
 Returns a connection theme of selected connection data.
-This function returns a proper connection theme if proper connection_id is provided, otherwise it returns a connection theme of saved/selected connection_table.
+This function returns a proper connection theme if proper connection_id is provided, otherwise it returns a connection theme of selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `theme` (string) - a string with connection theme, e.g. "default"